FacultadDeIngenieria/prog2/classes/classes/presentation.md

 ---

-## Lifecycle
+## Object construction & lifecycle

 .center[![Lifecycle]({{site.baseurl}}/classes/classes/lifecycle.png)]

 ---

 ## Access modifiers

-### Methods
-- It is not good for all methods to be public.
-- Some should be private, so that behavior can also be hidden from the outside.

-### State
-- As a general rule, all components of an object should be private.
-Otherwise, it breaks the _Encapsulation_ rule.
-- However, sometimes for efficiency reasons, a member can be made visible externally, but it must be **final**.

----

-## Access modifiers

 ### public
-It is visible from the entire program.
+- It is visible from the entire program.
 ```java
 public void deposit(float amount)
 public final int cbu;     // account.cbu
 ```

 ### private
-Only accessible from the same class.
+- Only accessible from the same class.
 ```java
 private void validate();
 private float balance;
 ```

 ### protected
-Only accessible from classes in the same package or subclasses.
+- Only accessible from classes in the same package or subclasses.
 ```java
 protected void setName(String name)    // student.setName("Diego")
 protected String name;                 // student.name
 ```

 ### package (defalut)
-Only accessible from the same package but not subclasses in other packages.
+- Only accessible from the same package but not subclasses in other packages.
 ```java
 protected void setName(String name)    // student.setName("Diego")
 protected String name;                 // student.name
 ```

+---

+## Access modifiers

+### Methods
+It is not good for all methods to be public.

+Some should be private, so that behavior can also be hidden from the outside.

+### State
+As a general rule, all components of an object should be private.
+Otherwise, it breaks the _Encapsulation_ rule.

+However, sometimes for efficiency reasons, a member can be made visible externally, but it must be **final**.

 ---